Quantum Protocol Specifications

 : The public inputs corresponding to the proof.

-: A Merkle proof that links the user’s proof to the Superproof Root stored on-chain.
+: A Merkle proof that links the user’s proof to the Super Root stored on-chain.

 Inside the protocol smart contract, the submitted data is used to reconstruct the Merkle leaf as: